 There are clearly many more classic mountain challenges throughout the UK and with a little imagination and a lot of pouring over maps something can be planned to suit your needs.
 There are also some creative rock climbing ‘enchainments’ to be done – so please contact us for further inspiration or with your own ideas.

-This is a fairly popular 23.5 mile walk traversing the trio of summits Pen-y-Ghent (694m), Whernside (736m) and Ingleborough (723m).
+This is a classic long hill walk through the high peaks of the Yorkshire Dales and regular good tough, 23.5 mile, hill walking challenge for those training for Mont Blanc.
+The route traverses the trio of summits Pen-y-Ghent (694m), Whernside (736m) and Ingleborough (723m).
 Although this is not as tough as some of the other walks described here it has over 1500m of ascent and a variety of terrains.
 In mist the route finding is not always straight forward and although traditionally you ‘should’ do it in less than 12 hours many teams take a lot more.

 Derwent Watershed – Peak District

 This is the route of the classic High Peak Marathon following the high moorland terrain of the Derwent Watershed.
 It is a 42 mile round trip from Edale through some fairly featureless moors and bogs and across the aptly named ‘Bleaklow’ Plateau.
 It is just as much a test of navigation, determination and a stubborn willingness to keep going after 35 miles with blisters as it is speed and fitness.
 Although leading race times are around 9 hours a respectable walking time would be more like 14 hours.
 This is how long it took me to walk it with my dad in 1996….and I for one was rather stiff the next morning!

 Edale Skyline – Peak District